hanxiaomax/Learncpp_CN/docs/5-7-Logical-operators.md

 When mixing _logical AND_ and _logical OR_ in the same expression, it is a good idea to explicitly parenthesize each operator and its operands.
 This helps prevent precedence mistakes, makes your code easier to read, and clearly defines how you intended the expression to evaluate.
 For example, rather than writing `value1 && value2 || value3 && value4`, it is better to write `(value1 && value2) || (value3 && value4)`.

-Best practice
+!!! success "最佳实践"

 	When mixing _logical AND_ and _logical OR_ in a single expression, explicitly parenthesize each operation to ensure they evaluate how you intend.

-De Morgan’s law
+## De Morgan’s law

 Many programmers also make the mistake of thinking that `!(x && y)` is the same thing as `!x && !y`.
 Unfortunately, you can not “distribute” the _logical NOT_ in that manner.